-Welcome to MetroDepth’s Atlanta Housing Market Outlook for 2019 – 2020.
-This report was created to give home buyers, investors, and real estate agents some idea of what to expect through the second half of 2019 and into 2020, in terms of local housing trends.
+Welcome to MetroDepth’s Atlanta Housing Market Outlook for 2020.
+This report was created to give home buyers, investors, and real estate agents some idea of what to expect through the latter part of 2019 and into 2020, in terms of local housing trends.

 To create this report, our team spent many hours reviewing current real estate trends in the Atlanta area.
 We’ve analyzed home prices, sales activity, economic factors, population trends and more.

 This in-depth research allows us to offer a generalized forecast about what might happen in the months ahead.
 We recommend that you use this information as part of a broader research strategy, so you can make well-informed decisions regarding a home purchase.

 Home sales in the Atlanta area declined during 2019, which suggests a softening of demand among buyers.
 According to the Atlanta Realtors Association, 5,464 homes were sold in June 2019 across the metro area.
 That was a -12.7% drop from the number of sales completed a year earlier, in June 2018.

 This is just the latest sign that the Atlanta housing market might be undergoing a kind of shift.
 It’s not yet a classic “buyer’s market,” mainly due to ongoing inventory shortages.
 But there does appear to be a change happening.